Frequently Asked Questions:

 If I find a problem with my home after the purchase, what can I do?

-take them to court with the help of a real estate law attorney.
+to you, you will need to take the seller to court with the help of a real

-Will claims or liens affect my chances of selling my home?
+Will claims or liens prevent me from selling my home?

-you cannot, retain a Sarasota real estate lawyer to help you find the
+a seller must retain a Sarasota real estate lawyer to resolve all liens

 I've purchased a home "as-is" – am I responsible for

-repairs and maintenance.
-Before you sign anything, make sure you are aware
+for any future repairs and maintenance.
+Before you sign an "As-Is"

 Click on the questions below to view the answers.